• Art Magazine

 Particularly noteworthy is the thoughtfully designed booklet accompanying the CD.
 It contains all the song lyrics with their German translations.
 This makes the album a cultural tool that facilitates access to the Frisian language for interested listeners.

-"Wederlaiden" was released by Friiskshop in 2023 with a similar concept.
+This approach follows a tradition: a CD "Wederlaiden" with a similar concept was released by Friiskshop back in 2023.
 Furthermore, the careful translation offers a deeper insight into the meaning of the lyrics, which deal with homesickness and wanderlust, love, and growing up.

 Concluding remarks